bigchaindb/bigchaindb/docs/source/topic-guides/models.md

 ## Conditions and Fulfillments

+To create a transaction that transfers an asset to new owners, one must fulfill the asset’s current conditions (crypto-conditions).
+The most basic kinds of conditions are:

+* **A hashlock condition:** One can fulfill a hashlock condition by providing the correct “preimage” (similar to a password or secret phrase)
+* **A simple signature condition:** One can fulfill a simple signature condition by a providing a valid cryptographic signature (i.e. corresponding to the public key of an owner, usually)
+* **A timeout condition:** Anyone can fulfill a timeout condition before the condition’s expiry time.
+After the expiry time, nobody can fulfill the condition.
+Another way to say this is that a timeout condition’s fulfillment is valid (TRUE) before the expiry time and invalid (FALSE) after the expiry time.
+Note: at the time of writing, timeout conditions are BigchainDB-specific (i.e. not part of the Interledger specs).

+A more complex condition can be composed by using n of the above conditions as inputs to an m-of-n threshold condition (a logic gate which outputs TRUE iff m or more inputs are TRUE).
+If there are n inputs to a threshold condition:
+* 1-of-n is the same as a logical OR of all the inputs
+* n-of-n is the same as a logical AND of all the inputs

+For example, one could create a condition requiring that m (of n) owners provide signatures before their asset can be transferred to new owners.

+One can also put different weights on the inputs to threshold condition, along with a threshold that the weighted-sum-of-inputs must pass for the output to be TRUE.
+Weights could be used, for example, to express the number of shares that someone owns in an asset.

+The (single) output of a threshold condition can be used as one of the inputs of other threshold conditions.
+This means that one can combine threshold conditions to build complex logical expressions, e.g. (x OR y) AND (u OR v).

+Aside: In BigchainDB, the output of an m-of-n threshold condition can be inverted on the way out, so an output that would have been TRUE would get changed to FALSE (and vice versa).
+This enables the creation of NOT, NOR and NAND gates.
+At the time of writing, this “inverted threshold condition” is BigchainDB-specific (i.e. not part of the Interledger specs).
+It should only be used in combination with a timeout condition.

+When one creates a condition, one can calculate its fulfillment length (e.g. 96).
+The more complex the condition, the larger its fulfillment length will be.
+A BigchainDB federation can put an upper limit on the allowed fulfillment length, as a way of capping the complexity of conditions (and the computing time required to validate them).

+If someone tries to make a condition where the output of a threshold condition feeds into the input of another “earlier” threshold condition (i.e. in a closed logical circuit), then their computer will take forever to calculate the “condition URI”, at least in theory.
+In practice, their computer will run out of memory or their client software will timeout after a while.

-An aside: In what follows, the list of `new_owners` (in a condition) is always who owned the asset at the time the transaction completed, but before the next transaction started.
+Aside: In what follows, the list of `new_owners` (in a condition) is always who owned the asset at the time the transaction completed, but before the next transaction started.
 The list of `current_owners` (in a fulfillment) is always equal to the list of `new_owners` in that asset's previous transaction.

 ### Conditions

 #### One New Owner

-If there is only one _new owner_, the condition will be a single-signature condition.
+If there is only one _new owner_, the condition will be a simple signature condition (i.e. only one signature is required).

 ```json
 {